glbala87/ELLA_tool/docs/releasenotes/README.md

 MR !636 Fix sorting by chromosome and position, make it default for cnvs MR !638 Fix bug on missing alleles
 MR !643 Add chromosome band annotation for CNVs
--->
+MR !650 Trio filtering not available when CNV and SNVs combined -->
 - [Added minimal support for CNV interpretation](#minimal-support-for-cnv-interpretation).
 <!-- MR !605, MR !651 -->